6 is a composite number, because it can be composed of other numbers besides 1.

 Add 1 to N:

-Therefore p is not one of the primes of N, which is to say, p is not a prime on the list.
+Therefore, if N + 1 is composite, then there is a prime p that is a divisor of N + 1 but not a divisor of N, which is to say, p is not a prime on the list.

 *

 A modern enunciation of this theorem is: The number of primes is infinite.
-Euclid thus teaches us what we mean, or rather what we should mean, when we say that a collection of numbers is "infinite."
-It means: "No list of them is complete.
-There will always be more."
-That meaning of "infinite" refers to something that exists and that we could witness, namely an actual list.
-It does not refer to something that we cannot witness, namely a list that has no end.
+Euclid thus teaches us what we mean, or rather what we should mean, when we say that a collection of numbers is infinite.
+It means: "No list of them is complete; there is no limit to those that we could name."
+We are thus referring to something that we could actually be aware of; namely a list.
+It does not refer to something that we cannot be aware of: a list that never ends.

 *